shubham-pampattiwar/design-scratch-pad/datamover-design.md

 4. DataMover Flag: This will a Velero install flag, if this is flag is set to true then Velero will be installed with the DataMover Plugin.

 5. DataMover Plugin: This is the plugin which will get installed when DataMover Flag is set to true.
 This plugin's duty would be to create DataMoverBackup(DMB) CR.
 This plugin would lookup for the PVCs present in the user namespace and will create a DMB CR for every PVC.
+This Plugin is also responsible for creating DataMoverRestore(DMR) CR for each DMB CR encountered during restore.

 6. DataMoverBackup Controller: The DataMoverBackup Controller will watch for DataMoverBackup CR.

 7. DataMoverRestore Controller: DataMoverRestore Controller will watch for DataMoverRestore CR.

-### Default Data Mover controller (VolSync)
+### Data Mover controller PoC - [VolSync](https://github.com/backube/volsync)

-VolSync will be used as the default Data Mover and `restic` will be the supported method for backup & restore of PVCs.
+VolSync will be used as the Data Mover and `restic` (VolSync restic option and not the one integrated with Velero) will be the supported method for backup & restore of PVCs.
 Restic repository details are configured in a `secret` object which gets used by the VolSync's resources.
 This design takes advantage of VolSync's two resources - `ReplicationSource` & `ReplicationDestination`. `ReplicationSource` object helps with taking a backup of the PVCs and using restic to move it to the storage specified in the restic secret. `ReplicationDestination` object takes care of restoring the backup from the restic repository.
 There will be a 1:1 relationship between the replication src/dest CRs and PVCs.